mkostersitz/hecnet-daemon/CONTRIBUTING.md

 ### Configuration
 - Use the `pyvenv.cfg` system for user settings
+- For system variables not containing personally identifiable data (PII) add them to the template, **never upload your own pyenv.cfg**
 - Provide sensible defaults
 - Validate configuration on startup
 - Support cross-platform paths